 Well designed, randomized controlled trials with long-term follow-up published in peer-reviewed literature regarding Kinesio taping are not available.
 Available articles have widespread variations in the focus of the studies and the taping techniques used.
 The safety and efficacy of this technology is unknown.

 American College of Physicians.
 (2017).
 Noninvasive treatments for acute, subacute, and chronic low back pain: a clinical practice guideline from the American College of Physicians.
-Retrieved August 3, 2017 from the National Guideline Clearinghouse (NGC: 011196).
+Retrieved August 7, 2019 from https://annals.org/aim.

 Chang, W., Chen, F., Lee, C., Lin, H., & Lai, P. (2015).
 Effects of kinesio taping versus McConnell taping for patellofemoral pain syndrome: a systematic review and meta-analysis.
 Evidence-Based Complementary and Alternative Medicine, 2015, art ID 471208.
 (Level 2 evidence)